typpo/quickchart-docs/documentation/integrations/zapier/index.md

 A second way to avoid editing configurations by hand is to use the [chart maker](/documentation/chart-maker/), a no-code tool to construct charts.

 After obtaining a template URL from the chart maker, you can [construct a URL](/documentation/chart-maker/#use-the-no-code-chart-api) that alters the chart to your liking without having to use the QuickChart action on Zapier.

+This approach also works around the fact that Zapier deletes images after a few months, as the chart will be hosted directly on QuickChart.

 ## Adding the chart to email